noudess/docs-main/Faction-Overview.md

+>Note: This entry was ported over from http://wiki.eqemulator.org/p?Faction_Overview and may need to be reviewed by a dev for current accuracy.

 Every faction that exists on a server is listed in the `faction_list` table.
 This table includes a unique id, a name, and a starting (base) faction.
 This starting value is combined with any race/class/deity adjustments that apply (see `faction_list_mod` table) to create the starting faction for characters when they are born.
 As characters interact with the world, they can gain/lose faction through their actions, be that killing or questing.
 These values are continuously updated in the `faction_values` table.

 Each faction has a minimum and a maximum value, at which point no more faction can be lost or gained.
 Currently this is maintained in the code.
 The BASE maximum is 2000 and the BASE minimum is -2000.
 The amount a character can earn is based on these constants AND the factions initial base value.
 For example, a faction that starts out at 0 (base value in faction_list) is the simple case.